wlieurance/lleiadb/README.md

 ```
 Rscript install_libs.R
 ```
 to install them all from the command line.
-In the case if a library loading error, manual intervention may be necessary with **install.packages("package")** or **install_github("user/package")** via the R command line (note **install_github** requires the *devtools* library).
+In the case of a library loading error, manual intervention may be necessary with **install.packages("package")** or **install_github("user/package")** via the R command line (note **install_github** requires the *devtools* library).
 Some R library dependencies may require downloading if building R libraries from source.
 Pay attention to the build error messages to determine which dependencies need to be installed on your system.

 ## Installation